-Being detained by U.S. immigration officers—most likely from the office of Immigration and Customs Enforcement, or ICE -- is a frightening experience for anyone.
+Being detained by U.S. immigration officers—most likely from the office of Immigration and Customs Enforcement (ICE)—is a frightening experience for anyone.
 Getting out of the detention facility and back home with family is typically a top priority.

 Falling into one of the above-mentioned categories classifies you as being under “mandatory detention.”
 The IJ will not be able to allow your release upon payment of a bond no matter how great a case for remaining in the U.S. you have and no matter how much the IJ wants to grant you a bond.

-Since you will be in custody, you will be transported to your bond hearing by immigration officials.
-If you are detained at a facility that has an immigration court onsite, you will be physically present in the courtroom for your hearing.
-If you are at a facility that does not have an immigration court onsite, you will appear through a video link that goes to the courtroom or you will be transported by bus to the immigration court.
+On the date of your hearing, if you are in detention at a facility with an immigration court onsite, you will be physically present in the courtroom.
+If you are at a facility that does not have an immigration court onsite, you will appear through a video link that goes to the courtroom or will be transported by bus to the immigration court.

 During the bond hearing, the IJ will ask you (or your attorney) questions about your family ties, employment, or past criminal history.
 If you are not represented by an attorney, you would respond to the IJ’s questions directly.
-Family members who attend your bond hearing will likely not be asked to testify, but you can point them out to the IJ when responding to questions about your family and their presence in the courtroom will provide concrete proof that you do have family in the U.S. who support you and care for you.
+Family members who attend your bond hearing will likely not be asked to testify, but you can point them out to the IJ when responding to questions about your family.
+Their presence in the courtroom will also provide concrete proof that you have family in the U.S. who support and care for you.

 To determine whether you are a danger to the U.S., the IJ will look to your past criminal history.
-Any arrests, including Driving Under the Influence (DUI), will be considered.
+Any arrests, including for Driving Under the Influence (DUI), will be considered.
 If you do have any past criminal history, it’s a good idea to provide letters from friends and family that talk about your good moral character and how you have changed for the better since any past criminal behavior, or provide proof of participation and/or completion of rehabilitation programs (anger management, substance abuse counseling, and the like).
 If you have an arrest that did not lead to a conviction, be prepared to show why that arrest was improper.
 If, however, you have a conviction, immigration court is not the place to try and relitigate your criminal case.
 Instead, take responsibility and provide strong evidence of rehabilitation.
 You want to show the IJ that, on balance, your positive points outweigh any negative factors.

-If the IJ grants you a bond, he or she will give you a written order stating that a bond has been granted and its amount.
+If the IJ grants you a bond, he or she will give you a written order stating so and indicating its amount.
 At the conclusion of the bond hearing, the IJ will reschedule your Master Calendar Hearing (usually for no more than 30 days later) to give you a chance to pay the bond and be released from custody before your next court appearance.
 If you do not pay the bond before then, you will have to appear at this hearing while still in immigration custody.